SammyDeuce44/aquaDoly/README.md

 1. Using Cmder
 - npm init playwright@latest
 - npm install dotenv
-- npm install cross-env

 # Build and Test
 1. CLI: npx playwright test
-2. VSCode: Ensure test.describe wrapper is wrapped on Test. debug button will then be available
+2. VSCode: Use the Run test button
-3. Right click on a For Loop Test to run individual tests
+3. Right click on a Run Test button to run individual tests